bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 - On UNIX, edit `~/.ssh/config` (create the file if it doesn’t exist) and add or edit:
 - `Host your-gitlab-instance-url.com ServerAliveInterval 60 ServerAliveCountMax 5`
-- On Windows, if you are using PuTTY, go to your session properties, then navigate to “Connection” and under “Sending of null packets to keep session active”, set `Seconds between keepalives (0 to turn off)` to `60`.
+- On Windows, if you are using PuTTY, go to your session properties, then navigate to “Connection " and under “Sending of null packets to keep session active ", set `Seconds between keepalives (0 to turn off)` to `60`.

 **To configure SSH on the server side**, edit `/etc/ssh/sshd_config` and add: